mili-tan/ArashiDNS.Aoi/README.md

 ## Credits

-ArashiDNS was born of open source software and the people who support it.
+ArashiDNS was born of open source softwares and the people who support it.

-Check out Credits for a list of our collaborators and other open source software used.
+Check out Credits for a list of our collaborators and other open source softwares used.

 ## License